 - Interview and approval: 1–2 months

-- Total estimated time: 29–38 months
+- Total estimated processing time: 29–38 months

 The total process here also costs $1,960.

 Green Card Through Marriage to a Citizen

-- Establishing the marriage (Form I-130): 7–10 months
+- Establishing the marriage relationship (Form I-130): 7–10 months

-- Applying for the green card (Form I-485): 3–5 months
+- Applying for the marriage green card (Form I-485): 3–5 months

 - Interview and approval: 1–2 months

-- Total estimated time: 11–17 months
+- Total estimated processing time: 11–17 months

-Usually, if your application and documentation have been properly filed, the USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
+Usually, if your application and documentation have been properly filed with the government, the U.S. Citizenship and Immigration Services USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
 This confirms that you’re an official applicant and begins the I-485 timeline, which includes the following benchmarks:

-- Approximately 5 TO 8 weeks after filing: you receive an appointment notice with the date, time, and location of your biometrics appointment for collecting fingerprints, photograph, and signature.
+- Approximately 5 TO 8 weeks after filing: you receive an appointment notice with the date, time, and location of your biometrics appointment for collecting fingerprints, a photograph, and signature.

 - Approximately 12 TO 16 weeks after filing: you receive an Employment Authorization Document (EAD) or work permit provided you filed Form I-765, Application for Employment Authorization, and Form I-131, Application for Travel Document.